prtk1910/Hierarchical-Story-Generation-Using-Neural-Networks/README.md

 # Hierarchical Story Generation Using Neural Networks
-Generating stories consisting of multiple paragprahs using a word-RNN model trained on a corpus consisting of several short stories.
+Generating stories consisting of multiple paragprahs using a LSTM trained on a corpus consisting of several short stories.

 The word-rnn model used is a modified version of Tensorflow's char-rnn (https://github.com/sherjilozair/char-rnn-tensorflow).